pwnwriter/kanha/.github/README.md

   - 🧑‍🚒 Fix docx // improve code quality

 ## Also see 👀
-- [`haylxon`](https://github.com/pwnwriter/haylxon) :- Blazingly fast tool to grab screenshot of urls/webpages written in rust 🦀
+- [`haylxon`](https://github.com/pwnwriter/haylxon) :- Blazingly fast tool to grab screenshots of your domain list right from terminal written in rust 🦀
 - [`httpx`](https://github.com/projectdiscovery/httpx) :- httpx is a fast and multi-purpose HTTP toolkit.
 - [`ffuf`](https://github.com/ffuf/ffuf) :- Fast web fuzzer written in Go